ss3sim/ss3sim/inst/ms/ss3sim-ms.md

-to publish their simulation frameworks, as we have done here, and where possible, to develop their simulation frameworks in a generalized format that allows others build on them.
+to publish their simulation frameworks, as we have done here, and where possible, to develop their simulation frameworks in a generalized format that allows others to build on them.
-The initial release of `ss3sim` describes the basic structure used in recent studies [@johnson2013; @ono2013] and the current version of `ss3sim` could be used to address many other important questions in stock assessment science.
+The initial release of `ss3sim` describes the basic structure used in recent studies [@johnson2013; @ono2013] and the current version of `ss3sim` could be used to address other important questions in stock assessment science.
 We hope that users will both benefit from `ss3sim` in its current form